-Morning at home, incessant political discussions, Mr. Clay, Mr. Kremer,1 evening, Theatre, Mr. Keene, Devil’s Bridge, Count
+Morning at home, incessant political discussions, Mr. Clay, Mr. Kremer,1 evening, Theatre, Mr. Keene, Devil’s Bridge, Count Belino.2

 1. Anticipating that JQA if elected President would appoint Henry Clay his Secretary

 of State, Jackson’s managers had already begun to whisper of “corruption and bargain.”

 They prompted George Kremer (1775–1854), a simple-minded Representative from Pennsylvania, to publish the accusation in a

 communication to the Columbian Observer of Philadelphia, and other newspapers quickly picked it up.
 See Bemis, JQA, 2:57; Biog.
 Dir.
 Cong.

 2. Arthur Keene, the Irish singer, played the role of Count Belino in The Devil’s Bridge, an opera written by Charles Edward Horn and John Braham and revised by Henry Rowley

 Bishop (Ireland, Records of the N.Y.
 Stage, 1:335; Grove’s Dictionary of Music and Musicians, ed.
 Eric Blom, 5th ed., London, 1954, 1:723).

 Cite web page as: Founding Families: Digital Editions of the Papers of the Winthrops and the Adamses, ed.C.
 James Taylor.
-Boston: Massachusetts Historical Society, 2014.
+Boston: Massachusetts Historical Society, 2016.